Group of People at a Meeting Table with Papers

 10. Duration.
 Continuing.

 11. Termination.
-This charter will terminate two (2) years from the date of its filing with the appropriate U.S. Senate and House of Representatives oversight committees unless earlier terminated or renewed by proper authority.
+This committee will terminate two (2) years from the date this charter is filed with the standing committees of the U.S. Senate and House of Representatives having legislative jurisdiction of the agency unless earlier terminated or renewed by proper authority.

-Members will be appointed by the Secretary for terms of two (2) years and appointments are specific to each individual member and are not transferable.
+Members will be appointed by the Secretary generally for terms of two (2) years, and appointments are specific to each individual member and are not transferable.

-The Committee chair and vice chair or vice chairs shall be selected from the members of the Committee by the Assistant Secretary for Industry and Analysis after consulting with the members.
-Their term of service as chair or vice chair will not exceed the duration of this charter and they may be reselected for additional periods should the charter be renewed and should they remain on the Committee.
+The Committee Chair and Vice Chair or Vice Chairs shall be selected from the members of the Committee by the Assistant Secretary for Industry and Analysis after consulting with the members.
+Their terms of service as Chair or Vice Chair will not exceed the duration of this charter and they may be reselected for additional periods should the charter be renewed and should they remain on the Committee.

-Members shall not reference or otherwise utilize their membership on the Committee in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Advisory Committee on Supply Chain Competitiveness, the International Trade Administration, or the Department of Commerce.
+Members shall not reference or otherwise utilize their membership on the Committee in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Advisory Committee on Supply Chain Competitiveness, the International Trade Administration, the Department of Commerce, or the U.S. Government.

 13. Subcommittees.
-The Designated Federal Officer may establish such subcommittees from among the Committee members as may be needed, subject to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.
-Subcommittees must report back to the parent committee and do not provide advice or work products directly to the U.S. Department of Commerce.
+The Designated Federal Officer may create such subcommittees from among the Committee members as may be needed, pursuant to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.
+Subcommittees must report back to the parent committee and do not provide advice or work products directly to the Department of Commerce.

 14. Recordkeeping.
-Records of the Committee, formally and informally established subcommittees or other subgroups of the Committee, will be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedule.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
-552.
+Records of the Committee, formally and informally established subcommittees, or other subgroups of the Committee, will be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedule.
+Subject to the Freedom of Information Act, 5 U.S.C. § 552, records presented to or prepared for or by the Committee are available for public inspection.